 - Healthcare providers should be aware that this disparity exists and assist patients with accessing virtual visits if needed.

 It is well known that there are racial disparities in health care and health outcomes, but the reasons behind this are numerous and complex.
 Telemedicine visits provide a safe and convenient option for regular follow-up with healthcare providers, especially for patients who may be immunocompromised.
-However, Black patients are not utilizing this option to the same extent as White patients, so it may be necessary for providers to discuss this option with their patients.
+However, Black patients are not utilizing this option to the same extent as White patients, so it may be necessary for providers to further discuss this available option with their patients.

 You can read the actual abstract here: Racial Disparities in Telemedicine Uptake during the COVID-19 Pandemic Among Patients with Hematologic Malignancies in the United States